MichaelSchneeberger/statemonad/README.md

-# State-Monad
+# State Monad

-State-Monad is a Python library that encapsulates stateful computations - computations that require an explicit state object to execute - within a monadic structure.
+**State Monad** is a Python library that encapsulates stateful operations - computations that require an explicit state object to execute - within a monadic structure.

 ## Features